 Data on PAI indicators is inconsistent.
 There is limited data available on the factors of biodiversity, water protection and waste management.
 The PAI indicators are applied by excluding securities whose issuers are in severe breach of principles and guidelines such as the principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights due to problematic practices in the areas of human rights, employment rights, the environment and corruption.
 Therefore, the Investment Manager is committed to increasing data coverage for PAI indicators with insufficient data.
 The Investment Manager will regularly check whether the availability of data has increased to such an extent that the assessment of such data can be included in the investment process.

-In addition, the Investment Manager takes GHG-related PAI indicators into account by ensuring a path to improve the weighted average GHG intensity.
+In addition, the Investment Manager will consider GHG-related PAI indicators by keeping the Fund's weighted average GHG intensity lower than that of its benchmark.
 The following PAI indicators are taken into account:

 Applicable to corporate issuers